jakeloud/jakeloud/README.md

 ## Setup process
 1. run this in terminal.
 ```
+ssh <login>@<ip>
-ssh <login>@<ip> sudo sh -c "$(curl --silent -fsSL https://raw.githubusercontent.com/notTGY/jakeloud/main/install.sh)"
+sudo sh -c "$(curl --silent -fsSL https://raw.githubusercontent.com/notTGY/jakeloud/main/install.sh)"
 ```
 2. Go to server ip in browser.
-Enter domain for jakeloud dashboard (ex. `jakeloud.example.com`).
+Enter domain for jakeloud dashboard (ex. `jakeloud.example.com`) and root user email.
 At this point server is setuping ssl cert and becomes unresponsive, so wait ~5min.
 3. Go to your domain.
-Input password you will use to access you dashboard.
-4. Done!!!
+Register root user with the same email.

+## Adding new user
+1. Go to your domain and login into root user.
+2. Tick "Allow Registration" checkbox under jakeloud settings.
+3. Register new user.
+4. Untick "Allow Registration" checkbox under jakeloud settings.
 ## Goals
 1. Jakeloud is intended for customisation and intense extensibility.
 So I would like it to be as small as possible.
-I'd go for 1000 lines of code limit, but this is hard limit, so if possible,
+I'd go for 1000 lines of code limit.
-I'd like to make it in 500 or even 300.
 2. Secure, robust system that can handle reboots and partial reloads.
 3. Low footprint and maximum possible performance